How do you calculate total purchase?

 Total cost of ownership (TCO) is a financial estimate that helps companies determine direct and indirect costs of a product or system.
 TCO goes beyond the initial purchase price or implementation cost to consider the full cost of an asset over its useful life.

-See also How do you know if you should move away?
+See also How do you calculate total sales commission?

 How do you calculate total purchase in a single entry system?